meelgroup/KCBox/README.md

 # KCBox

-KCBox is a long-term project that aims at developping an open-source toolkit for knowledge compilation (KC) and KC-related reasoning tasks.
+KCBox is a long-term project that aims at developping an open-source toolbox for knowledge compilation (KC) and KC-related reasoning tasks.
 So far, we have released three tools: PreLite, Panini, and ExactMC.

 <!-- ####################################################################### -->